streamblocks/streamblocks-vscode/README.md

 All configuration options for this extention can be found in the *Settings* section **Extensions / CAL (StreamBlocks)**.

+To specify the path to compiler binary use ***Compiler: Path*** setting.
+If the compiler path is set correctly, the extension will compile source code into corresponding executable.
+The default path value is null (which results in omitting code compilation).

 To specify type of the connection with the language server use ***Language Server: Connection type*** setting.
 The defualt type is *process io* which runs the server as backgroud process and directly communicates with the editor.
 Other option is *socket* which enables the editor to connect to remote server via socket.

+If *socket* option is chosen, ***Language Server: Socket Address*** settting can be used to customize the address of the remote language server (*localhost:5008* by default).

 ### Eclipse Theia